zer0cache/matic-docs/docs/develop/wallets/polygon-web-wallet/web-wallet-v3-guide.md

 ## Token Swap

 You can swap tokens for other tokens using the **Token Swap** feature, which uses decentralized exchanges under the hood.
-The Token Swap feature may be found on the sidebar.
+The Token Swap feature may be found in the Wallet Suite side menu.

 <div align="center"><img src={useBaseUrl("/img/wallet/swap-token-home.png")}/></div>
 <br/>